adamchainz/pelican_novapost/content/django-unit-test-your-views.rst

 Use unittest or SimpleTestCase wherever you can
 ***********************************************

-In the `example above <testing-view-function>`_, we didn't hit the database, so there were no reasons to use `django.test.TransactionTestCase`_ or derivatives.
+In the `example above <./#testing-view-functions>`_, we didn't hit the database, so there were no reasons to use `django.test.TransactionTestCase`_ or derivatives.

 With such a configuration, tests run really fast!